 2. 5 Unknown Images (15 minutes each)

-Students will be shown eight unknown images (one selected by each member of the graduate faculty).
-They must attribute and write about five of the eight.
+Students will be shown nine unknown images (one selected by each member of the graduate faculty).
+They must attribute and write about five of the nine.
 The unknowns will be given to each student during the Exam as a packet of color reproductions.